UK-Export-Finance/exip/src/api/data-migration/version-1-to-version-2/README.md

 - NominatedLossPayee
 - PrivateMarket

+Note - there are 2 new fields that are created with a default currency code (GBP).
+Otherwise, any applications that are half complete will error when a user tries to continue the application:

+1. BuyerTradingHistory table - `currencyCode` column.
+2. Business table - `turnoverCurrencyCode` column.

 ## Prerequisites :gear:

 To set up and run the API locally, you'll need the following prerequisites: